Improve Your Air Quality at Home

 posted by Pulmonology | November 18, 2016

-Research has identified plants that act as air filters and rid their surroundings of harmful chemicals that produced by off-gassing, such as:
+There are several plants that act as air filters and rid their surroundings of harmful chemicals, such as:

 Your home’s HVAC system uses air filters to keep dust and debris out of your furnace and air conditioner.
 These filters are meant to be changed or cleaned regularly, but many homeowners forget about them for far longer than their intended lifespan.
 As more and more junk clutters up the filter, it becomes less and less effective at doing its job.
 Tossing and replacing the filter (or cleaning it, if it’s a reusable type) can drastically improve air quality.